Introducing Non Slip Floor Tiles

 With these 38 colors, the possibilities are endless.

-Available in all the right shades, our eight neutral non-slip glazes work well together but also play well with our colorful hues too.
+Available in all the right shades, our 23 neutral non-slip matte glazes work well together but also play well with our colorful hues too.

-Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead free and are on our Recycled Clay Body.
+Made for commercial and heavy residential flooring and qualifying for LEED eligibility, these glazes are 100% lead-free and applied to our Recycled Clay Body.

 Pro tip: Going for a white tiled floor?
 We recommend using either a white to light gray grout and make sure to use grout release during installation to protect your tile from staining.

-Darker neutrals, like Cobblestone, make for floors that are both visually compelling and won't show the dirt that comes with heavy traffic:
+Darker neutrals, like Iron Ore, make for floors that are both visually compelling and won't show the dirt that comes with heavy traffic: